EmirhanSerin1/EmirhanSerin1/README.md

 ## Hi there, I’m Emirhan.

-- I'm calling myself as a Flutter Developer who works mostly with Flutter and Java.
+- I'm calling myself as a Mobile Developer who works mostly with Flutter and Java.
 - I've been making my own Mobile Applications with Flutter for 2 years.
 - I like to learn new things so in my spare time.
-I'm taking extra courses about Android Programming now.
+I'm taking extra courses about Ios Programming now.
+Also I have little Android experience.
 - I'm confident in my UI/UX design and Frontend skills.
-I am working with Rest Api, Mvvm, State Management(GetX, Provider) and Firebase.
+I am working with Rest Api, Mvvm, State Management(GetX, Provider, Bloc) and Firebase.
-- I look forward for new challenges.
-- In the future I see myself as a successful Mobile Developer
+- I am currently working at Oyak Yatırım as a Mobile Developer

 ## Connect with me: